TyM13/mvp/mvp.md

 ### `POST`

-Log a client in.
+Log a user in.
 Will error if the email / password don't exist in the system.

 **Required Data:**